 Description of the Grounds

-The Cheam Fishing Village includes a large gravel section, where most of the theme camps, art, and sound stages will be situated (the middle portion of the map above), an active hayfield where the parking, remainder of the theme camps, and walk-in camping will be situated, and a treed section on the southwest, where additional walk-in camping may be found.
+The Cheam Fishing Village includes a large gravel section, where most of the theme camps, art, and sound stages will be situated, an active hayfield where the parking, remainder of the theme camps, and walk-in camping will be situated, and a treed section on the southwest, where additional walk-in camping may be found.
 These are small sites that may need additional clearing by campers.

-As you can see, there is less tree cover than SVC – plan for the sun.
-Bring shade, and sunscreen, and pace yourselves.
+There is minimal tree- cover: plan for the sun.
+Bring shade, and sunscreen, and hats.
 The treed campsites will offer some relief, but there really aren’t many of them, and the mosquitoes are worse in the trees…so there is a tradeoff!
-Also, if you had plans to suspend art or structural elements from trees at SVC, a plan B would be a good idea.

 For the theme camps and campers on the gravel areas, we suggest you bring rebar or 12″ spikes as opposed to tent pegs, and bring or know a campmate with a hammer to drive them into the hardpack.